kukovisuals/obsess/README.md

-# Carousel in React using Redux/toolkit Fetching Api Data
+# Carousel in React + Redux/toolkit + Axios

+Trying to create a simple carousel where you click a button and you to you go to a certain width from the banner(carousel).
+No setTimeouts yet. maybe I'll add different features like arrows and stuff like that.

 ## ScreenShot: